This post originally appeared on Information Space, the blog of the iSchool at Syracuse University, on 10 October 2012.

 The most surprising aspect of my career at Millersville has been the wide variety of job responsibilities.
 In a given week, I can be found experimenting with non-library specific technologies to investigate how they can make the academic library experience better, applying nonprofit and commercial marketing principles to library resources, events and services, and last but not least, doing traditional library work (providing research help, teaching classes, collection development).
 The most rewarding aspect of any of these tasks is working directly with the student body.
 I continually seek out opportunities to bring students into our workflows and decision making, including supervising undergraduate and graduate interns, employing student assistants, gathering feedback and brainstorming with our Library Student Advisory Board (LSAB).

 The iSchool prepared me by pushing initiative and self-direction.
 It began with time management and discipline in my online courses and grew into intrinsic motivation that has time and time again pushed me to become engaged in the broader conversation of librarianship and information.
 On both global and local levels, I have become an active member in professional organizations and am driven to succeed because I truly believe there is a place for librarians in our new technological age of information.
 No one is going to simply invite us to the table; it’s up to us to courageously step up and show the world what we have to offer.
-The iSchool prepared me with the skills and background to make that step.
+The iSchool prepared me with the skills and background to make that step.3) As students, we’re given lots of advice.
+What was the best piece of advice you received?
+Is there anything you wish someone had told you?

 The most valuable experience I had in the iSchool program was the ability to take classes asynchronously online while I worked in an academic library.
 I took 2-3 online classes a semester and worked part time at the Rochester Institute of Technology as a staff member.
 It was incredible to see the intersection of classroom theory and the everyday workings of a library.
 I was able to test ideas out, get feedback from librarians, and build my personal network.
 I also did an internship at the close of my MLIS program which provided an additional opportunity for hands-on working.
 I would encourage any student entering the information field to get as much on-the-job experience as possible, ideally simultaneously with their coursework.
-You can try out different areas of specialization, meet friends and mentors, and most importantly, witness how environmental context can impact the theoretical framework the iSchool equips students with.
+You can try out different areas of specialization, meet friends and mentors, and most importantly, witness how environmental context can impact the theoretical framework the iSchool equips students with.5) Why did you choose library school?

 Information is going everywhere!
 Whether we like it or not, the future won’t be neatly organized into schemes or fit into our traditional silos and constructs.
 At some stage, we’ll need to embrace the mess and investigate points at which libraries can insert themselves into the chaos to make access to and evaluation of information more seamless and effective.
 As an academic librarian, changes to the infoscape signal to me that we need to open our doors even wider in terms of partnerships on campus and much needed changes in scholarly communication.
 It’s an amazing field to be a part of – never a dull moment!